socialplanning/opencore/opencore/project/README.txt

     'Project One'

-The projects georss view is exposed by a XXX skin template that generates xml.
-(Has to be added to our portal_skins layers for this to work; in tests this is done via setupPloneSite)
+The projects georss view is exposed by a separate view that generates xml.

     >>> feedview = projects.restrictedTraverse('@@georss')
     >>> xml = feedview()